 With policy management software, managers can easily communicate policy updates.
 They can distribute new policies and procedures to all staff members with just the click of a button, and track electronic signatures to make sure employees read the updates.
 Policy software also let you store job-critical documents in one central location so employees can access the information they need, when they need it.

-Training software can also help ensure that employees understand and retain the information they need.
+Training software helps ensure that employees understand and retain the information they need.
 Online training content allows leaders to communicate important information in multiple formats, which can be more effective and affordable than delivering training via a classroom lecture.

 Learn more about policy and procedure management for healthcare facilities like yours.